 Improper installation, connection, or adjustment can result in property damage, toxic gases, asphyxiation, injury or death.
-Using an approved flexible gas connector in the USA or Type 1 hose connector in Canada, the gas supply to the heater must be connected and tested in accordance with all local, state, provincial, and national codes (ANSI Z223.1/NFPA 54 in USA; B149.1 in Canada) and as indicated in this manual.
-Refer to Section 11
+Using an approved flexible gas connector in the USA or Type 1 hose connector in Canada, the gas supply to the heater must be connected and tested in USA; B149.1 in Canada) and as indicated in this manual.